 If you’d like to try some iced lattes, a 16 oz glass is recommended, and plastic (not glass) with ice.
 If you’d like to make hot cocoa, just for the kids or a much-needed choco-fix, it is best to use the 6 or 8 oz brew size setting –preferably 6 oz to get a richer taste.

-Lastly, there are three indicator lights next to the Power button: Add Water, Descale, and Auto-Off.
+Lastly, there are three indicator lights to the left of the Power button: Add Water, Descale, and Auto-Off.
 They are a little harder to see due to small print.

 Keurig K-Cafe Milk Frother